-The addition of colour to fibres, yarns and cloth, specifically with natural dyes from either plant or animal materials.
+The addition of colour to fibres, yarns and cloth, specifically with natural dyes from either plant, animal or synthetic materials.

 |Historic area of significance||UK|